PaddlePaddle/PaddleSeg/contrib/MedicalSeg/README.md

 </center>

-## Demo
+## QuickStart
-This part introduce a easy to use demo on COVID-19 CT scans dataset.
+This part introduce a easy to use the demo on COVID-19 CT scans dataset.
 This demo is available on our [Aistudio project](https://aistudio.baidu.com/aistudio/projectdetail/3519594) as well.
 Detailed steps on training and add your own dataset can refer to this [tutorial](documentation/tutorial.md).
 - Download our repository.
     ```
     git clone https://github.com/PaddlePaddle/PaddleSeg.git